kibook/s1kd-tools/INTRO.md

     The **s1kd-brexcheck** tool validates CSDB objects against a business rules exchange (BREX) data module, which contains the project-defined computable business rules.

+    The **s1kd-refls** tool lists references in a CSDB object to generate a list of dependencies on other CSDB objects.

     The **s1kd-checkrefs** tool validates references between CSDB objects.

 4.  **Publication:** These tools support the production of publications from a CSDB.

+    The **s1kd-flatpm** tool flattens a publication module and referenced data modules in to a single "deliverable" file for a publishing system.

     The **s1kd-acronyms** tool can automatically mark up acronyms within data modules, and can also generate lists of acronyms marked up within data modules.